-Rollover of Death Gratuities.
+Rollover of Death Gratuity and/or Service Member's Group Life Insurance.
 Contributions of certain military death gratuities now qualify to be rolled over into a Roth IRA.
 The general rule will be that such a rollover contribution will be permissible to an individual's Roth IRA if made before the end of the 1-year period beginning on the day the individual receives the death gratuity with respect to a certain person as provided under section 1477 of title 10, United States Code or section 1967 of title 38 of such Code.
 Such rollover amount cannot exceed the sum of the amounts the individual received during such period reduced by any amounts rolled over into a Coverdell Education Savings Account.
 This rollover does not count towards the rule which allows an individual to do only one rollover during a 12 month period.
 The rollover is treated as basis or investment in the contract if these funds are withdrawn pursuant to a nonqualified distribution.